rosiehighsmith/FHP_algorithms/LinkedList/README.md

 These are files that include solutions to the Linked List challenges for the Firehose Project.
-As an example, to see q1 run in the console, call 'ruby q1build.rb'.

 - lib/linked_list_node.rb initializes the Linked List and creates a method to print the list
 - lib/stack.rb is the code to create the stack data structure